 Imagine being close enough to touch a glowing blue glacier or taking a small boat within a few feet of a moose on shore.

 Alaska’s wild panhandle is sparsely populated, so nature is free to thrive.
-Whales, sea lions, and orcas come to Alaska each summer to feed and raise their young.
+Whales, sea lions, and orcas (also known as killer whales) come to Alaska each summer to feed and raise their young.
 Bears, deer, moose, wolves, and other iconic mammals spend their nearly full day of sunshine eating, playing, and preparing for the long winter.

 You will see many sights from the deck of your ship, but getting onto smaller vessels is an excellent way to study Alaska up close.
 When you arrive in each village, you can choose from various premium activities or plan something on your own.